qeeqbox/chameleon/README.md

 - 2020.V.01.03 switched ftp servers to twisted
 - 2020.V.01.02 switched http and https servers to twisted
 - 2020.V.01.02 Fixed changing ip in grafana interface

+## Roadmap
+- ~~Refactoring logging~~
+- ~~Fixing logger~~
+- Code Cleanup
+- Switching some servers to twisted
+- Adding graceful connection close (error response)
+- Implementing the rest of servers
+- Adding some detection logic to the sinffer
+- Adding a control panel

 ## Resources
 - Twisted documentation